varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-actions.rst

 *hash*
-  When you return hash from `vcl_recv` you tell Varnish to deliver content from cache even if the request othervise indicates that the request should be passed.
+  When you return hash from `vcl_recv` you tell Varnish to deliver content from cache even if the request otherwise indicates that the request should be passed.

 *pipe*